Pumpkin Spice Bath Bomb Recipe for Fall Self Care or Halloween Treats

-Treat yourself this fall with this easy DIY Halloween Pumpkin Bath Bomb Recipe.
+Treat yourself this fall with this easy pumpkin spice bath bomb recipe.
 You’ll love the intoxicating scent of pumpkin spice from your favorite fragrance oil and the moisturizing shea butter, sesame oil and detoxifying sea salt.
-Plus, with a few tips you can make these perfect the very first try!
+Plus, with a few tips you can make these pumpkin spice bath bombs absolutely perfect your very first try!

 13.5 oz. baking soda